jconeby/jconeby.github.io/index.md

-Brought to you by: SSgt Jacob Coneby
+Brought to you by: 2d Lt Jacob Coneby